pieterjandesmedt/vite-et-reves/content/captains-log/2019-08-31-we-have-a-boat.md

 ---
-title: "We hebben een boot!"
+title: "2019-08-31 We have a boat!"
 date: 2019-08-31T11:40:11+02:00
 publishdate: 2019-08-31T11:40:11+02:00
-image: "IMG_6197.jpg"
+image: "IMG_6376.jpg"
 author: "Pieter Jan"
 ---

-We hebben een boot gekocht en al een proefvaart achter de rug.
-Het was geweldig!
+We bought a boat and did a shake-down cruise in August.
+It was glorious!

 {{< image src="IMG_6197.jpg" alt="Vite & Rêves" ratio="3x2" >}}